Compiling SFML with CMake

 - openal

-The exact name of the packages depend on each distribution.
-And don't forget to install the development version of these packages.
+The exact name of the packages may vary from distribution to distribution.
+Once those packages are installed, don't forget to install their development headers as well.

 Configuring your SFML build

 This step consists of creating the projects/makefiles that will finally compile SFML.
-Basically it consists of choosing what to build, how to build it and where.
-Plus a few other options so that you can create the perfect build that suits your needs -- we'll see that in detail later.
+Basically it consists of choosing what to build, how to build it and where to build it.
+There are several other options as well which allow you to create a build configuration that suits your needs.
+We'll see that in detail later.

 The first thing to choose is where the projects/makefiles and object files (files resulting from the compilation process) will be created.
 You can generate them directly in the source tree (ie. the SFML root directory), but it will then be polluted with a lot of garbage: a complete hierarchy of build files, object files, etc. The cleanest solution is to generate them in a completely separate folder so that you can keep your SFML directory clean.
 Using separate folders will also make it easier to have multiple different builds (static, dynamic, debug, release, ...).